Ann Bookman, Director

 Education: MS, Sport Studies, Miami University; BS, Sport Media, Ithaca College

-Jessica Toglia graduated summa cum laude from Ithaca College in New York with a degree in sport media and had intended to pursue a career as a sports anchor.
-Confronted with the challenges of being a woman in the sports industry, she changed her focus to social justice.
-She earned her master’s degree at Miami University where her research concentrated on Native American mascots.
+Jessica Toglia had intended to pursue a career as a sports anchor.
+When confronted with the challenges of being a woman in the sports industry, she changed her focus to social justice.
+While in graduate school, her research concentrated on Native American mascots.
 Jessica then served two years as an AmeriCorps VISTA for the Center for Civic Engagement at Miami University’s regional campus in Hamilton, Ohio.
 Moving to Florida, she worked as a program facilitator with Girls Inc. Jacksonville and volunteered with the development department at the Women’s Center of Jacksonville.
 She comes to UMass Boston with a strong desire to work for gender equity.

 Rose A Nyaondo, Research Fellow